 Schools for Nigeria

-The Norman Foster Foundation is collaborating with Mr Wole Osinupebi and Nigerian partners to develop a pilot scheme in Nigeria with the potential to fulfil the need to build rapidly and locally schools across the country.
+The Norman Foster Foundation is collaborating with Mr Wole Osinupebi and Nigerian partners to develop a pilot scheme in Nigeria that will prospectively fulfil the perpetual need to rapidly build local schools across the country.

-Nigeria’s government recently acknowledged that the country has the highest number of children out of school in the world.
-It says there are 10.5 million children not being educated.
-This is due to a multitude of factors but the main problem is a profound lack of capacity to fulfil the huge demand for classrooms in this fast growing nation.
+The government of Nigeria recently acknowledged that the country has the highest number of children out of school in the world—there are 10.5 million children not receiving an education.
+Whilst there are a multitude of factors pertaining to this issue, the central concern remains that of accommodating a fast-growing nation within classrooms.

-Building on a new political will to increase funding and invest more in education, the Norman Foster Foundation, in collaboration with Mr Wole Osinupebi and Nigerian partners, proposes to develop a Pilot Scheme in a carefully selected location in Nigeria whose main aim is to create a model that has the potential to fulfil the need to build rapidly and locally schools across the country, implemented with an innovative use of appropriate local materials and technology.
-In some locations these schools would be self sufficient and independent of traditional infrastructure which is lacking in parts of the country.
+Building on a new political will to increase funding and invest more in education, the Norman Foster Foundation—in collaboration with Mr. Wole Osinupebi and Nigerian partners—has proposed to develop a pilot scheme in a carefully selected location in Nigeria.
+The scheme’s main aim is to create a model that meets the need to rapidly build educational facilities across the country, implemented with innovative yet suitable materials and technology.
+In some locations, these schools would become self-sufficient, distinguishing themselves from the scarcity of traditional infrastructure remaining in certain regions of the country.